NanoSSH client overview

 Typical uses for NanoSSH client

 SSH client shell: Provides a secured communication channel between two networked devices; typically used to log into a remote machine and execute commands.
-For the architectural implementation, see Figure 2.
-To build an example implementation, see Using NanoSSH Client for Shell (Remote) Access.
+See Use NanoSSH Client for Shell (Remote) Access.

 SSH client SFTP: Enables secure retrieval (GET) and writing (PUT) of files from/to a remote machine; for example, to retrieve an updated image file from a server and to write a log file to the server.
-For the architectural implementation, see Figure 4.
-To build an example implementation, see Using NanoSSH Client for Secure File Transfer.
+See Use NanoSSH Client for Secure File Transfer.

-SSH client port forwarding: Encrypts and decrypts TCP/IP traffic; often used so that proprietary applications operating on distributed machines may securely communicate.
-For the architectural implementation, see Figure 5.
-To build an example implementation, see Using NanoSSH Client for Port Forwarding.
+SSH client port forwarding: Encrypts and decrypts TCP/IP traffic; often used so that proprietary applications operating on distributed machines can securely communicate.
+See Use NanoSSH Client for Port Forwarding.

 Features